Zafewood/norwegian_chef/README.md

 The pygame window opens to black by default but rendering is activated by pressing `p` and decativated by pressing `q`.
 This is so that the training can run efficient, since it slows down while rendering at the same time.

 The model policy is saved in the *trained* folder named by the train_model parameter, as well as the time.

+## Notes

+Coding this project Github Copilot have been active, able to aid with boilerplate code snippets.
+The core implementation, methods and fine-tuning is still based on my own design, writing and debugging.